davidtheclark/react-aria-modal/README.md

 By default, styles are applied inline to the  dialog and underlay portions of the component.
 However, you can disable all inline styles by setting `includeDefaultStyles` to `false`.
 If set, *you must specify all styles externally*, including positioning.
 This is helpful if your project uses external CSS assets.

-*Note:* `underlayStyle` can still be set inline, but these will be the only styles applied.
+*Note:* `underlayStyle` and `dialogStyle` can still be set inline, but these will be the only styles applied.

 ### dialogClass